Expert Insight

 This executive insight reflects the experience and advice from two leading design engineers who have delivered a variety of conventional and alternative delivery projects in the U.S. market over the course of four decades.

 After the advent of professional engineering licensing in 1907 and the formation of the American Association of State Highway and Transportation Officials (AASHTO) in 1914, project delivery in transportation evolved from semi-private entrepreneurial development to agency-sponsored designbid-build (DBB) as a baseline.
-Alternative delivery (AD) is defined as any one of the variations from DBB, including design-build (DB), construction manager/general contractor (CMGC), alliance (a New Zealand framework), design assist (an American Institute of Architects commercial organization), and similar options promoted as more collaborative alternatives to the discrete staging and commercial segregation of DBB.
+Alternative delivery (AD) is defined as any one of the variations from DBB, including design-build (DB), construction manager/general contractor (CMGC), alliance (a New Zealand framework), design assist (an American Institute of Architects commercial organization), and similar options promoted as more collaborative alternatives to the discrete staging and commercial segregation

 The statutory obligations of professional design engineers have not changed for alternative delivery.
 The commercial position of design engineers, however, may change considerably, depending on the project organization for AD methods.
 This Executive Insight reflects the experience and advice from two design engineers who have delivered a variety of conventional and alternative delivery projects in the U.S. market over the course of four decades.